 I want to help us understand the dynamic occurring when someone declines your invitation in this way.
 Because, I think, we’re confused.
 We’re missing the truth of what’s being communicated in that interaction.
 At first, I was, too.
 But now, being the seasoned vet of rejection I am, I see things more clearly.

 Continue reading “The Actual Meaning of “Sorry, I’m Busy””

 We’re a society that affirms the prevalence and struggles associated with mental illness; yet we’re also a society that says, “Do whatever feels right; listen to your heart”.
-These two values contradict one another, and their contradiction exposes the insufficient philosophical foundations of postmodern secularism.
+These two values contradict one another, and their contradiction exposes deeper problems underlying a purely secular take on the world.

 The worst advice you can give a depressed, postpartum mom is, “Just listen to your heart; do what feels right”.
 In her case, that which feels right may be smothering her infant to suppress his unrelenting colic.

 When we tell someone to “follow their heart”, we’re generally encouraging them to trust their most basic, visceral sense of what is best.
 We’re telling them to trust themselves, to look inward for inspiration and guidance.

 The problem for clinically depressed, anxious, anorexic, or otherwise mentally ill people is that they can’t trust themselves.
 When they look inward, they don’t see truth.
 They see lies.